Books On Twilight Zone or By Twilight Zone-linked People

 by Stewart T. Stanyard

-I don't know much about this particular book - the latest-released TZ book - other than the fact that it has a length of 300 pages and that the author did some interviews with a number of actors.
-I've heard that some of the material was extracted from our first "Stars of the Zone" Convention in 2002**, and that it is being endorsed by such people as Jack Klugman and M.S.
-Zicree.
+I still don't know much about this particular book, other than the fact that it has a length of 300 pages and that the author did some interviews with a number of actors and contains tributes to TZ and Rod done by various people.
 It might be worth a read, so feel free to check it out and give us your feedback.
-The retail price is $20-something but of late it appears to be available used for around $12
+The retail price is $20-something but of late it appears to be available used for around $12.**

 by Martin Grams